algorithmiaio/dev-center/_pages/algorithmia-enterprise/scms.md

 #### Create an OAuth App (Github, Gitlab, Bitbucket Cloud)

-The first step in configuring an OAuth based SCM is creating an OAuth application.
+The first step in configuring an OAuth-based SCM is creating an OAuth application.
 An OAuth application allows individual users to authorize Algorithmia to act on their behalf.
 We securely store any authorization obtained, and only use it when necessary (such as when creating a new Github repository for an algorithm).

 Please follow [these instructions](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to set up an OAuth application.
 When prompted to supply the “Authorization Callback URL”, simply provide the URL to your Algorithmia instance.
 For example, if your instance is accessible at `https://algorithmia.example.com`, that is the value you would enter in that field.